What causes bloodshot eyes?

 Eye infections can cause the blood vessels in the eye to become inflamed.
-You may wish to consult your doctor to help diagnose which eye infection you are suffering from.
-One example may be blepharitis.
-Blepharitis is where the area where your eyelashes grow on your eyelids swells up.
-This can result in redness, irritation, sensitivity to light, and eyelashes falling out.
+Blepharitis, for example, is where the edges of the eyelids become irritated and sore.
+This can result in redness of the eye, sensitivity to light, and eyelashes falling out.
 If you feel you are suffering from blepharitis, make sure you practice good hygiene.
-If the condition doesn’t improve, visit your doctor.

 Improper contact lens use

-If you wear contact lenses, you may suffer from eye redness as a result of not using them properly.
+If you wear hard or soft contact lenses, you may suffer from eye redness as a result of not using them properly.

 Eye whitening drops

-Over the counter eye whitening drops are usually taken to reduce symptoms of red eyes.
-Yet, overuse of these drops can lead to your eyes building up a resistance, so the drops are no longer effective.
-Additionally, once the drops wear off, you may find the symptoms have become worse.
-This is called rebound hyperaemia, and occurs because eye whitening drops restrict the blood flow in the eyes.
+Over-the-counter eye whitening drops are usually taken to reduce symptoms of red eyes and make your eyes sparkle.
+Yet, overuse of these drops can lead to your eyes building up a resistance, reducing how effective the product is.
+Once the product wears off, it can actually make red eyes worse.
+This is called rebound hyperaemia and occurs because eye whitening drops restrict the blood flow in the eyes.